 It is a simple point to make, but given this is such a new area for all professionals concerned, the only starting point is to ensure a cultural expert is instructed.
 So many of the issues in an FGM case appear to be cultural, and differ amongst the various tribes and areas in Africa.
 There are differing types of FGM, all of which can cause serious long term clinical and psychological damage to children.

-However, in this particular matter it was our client’s case that the practice is not now widespread, that it is illegal across most parts of Africa, and that West Africa is modernizing and becoming more westernised, which reduces the risk that has been there historically.
+However, in this particular matter it was our client’s case that the practice is not now widespread, that it is illegal across most parts of Africa, which reduces the risk that has been there historically.
 This is not a view currently shared by the Foreign Office.
 Without expert evidence before the court, it will probably be difficult for any Judge to feel informed sufficiently about the cultural nuances to discharge an order or dismiss an application when Children’s Services, in particular, are the applicant.